yama11235/SemanticStylePooler/README.md

 ## Datasets

 The following datasets are used in our experiments.
 All datasets are publicly available.
-The "Length" column indicates the average number of words after preprocessing.

 ### Dataset Meta-information